onedr0p/cluster-template/README.md

 4. [Post install] Add SSH keys (or use `ssh-copy-id` on the client that is connecting)

-    📍 _First make sure your ssh keys are up-to-date and added to your github account as [instructed](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)._
+    📍 _First make sure your SSH keys are up-to-date and added to your GitHub account [as instructed](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)_

     ```sh
     mkdir -m 700 ~/.ssh